Pleasant Ridge

 The picture has not always been so rosy at Pleasant Ridge.
 The Bethea family lost the property after the Civil War.
 It was let by let by later owners and fell into considerable decline.
 The main house was unoccupied for almost fifty years.
 By the 1980s, it was an evocative ruin.
 Previous owners completely restored the house and embellished the grounds.
 They respected and preserved historic features and introduced modern conveniences.
 The current owners have maintained and improved the whole with the utmost care.

-Pleasant Ridge is but a five mile drive from Camden.
+Pleasant Ridge is a five mile drive from Camden.
 With Gaines Ridge Supper Club and The Pecan, that quintessentially Southern county seat offers more culinary options than any other in the Black Belt.
 Black Belt Treasures, the award-winning artists cooperative, Gee’s Bend, and Auburn’s Rural Studio are short distances for those with cultural inclinations.
 The recreational opportunities are abundant.
 Deer and turkey abound.
 If birds are your game, there are numerous outlets for you, your guns, and pup.

 Camden is blessed and affords more than visual appeal, dining options, and country pursuits.
 Gracious locals are joined by families maintaining or restoring other historic buildings nearby.
 Wilcox County has the third largest concentration of Antebellum buildings in Alabama.
 The beauty of these structures and the landscapes upon which they stand are benefiting from increased investment and enjoyment.